Abtahi360/Environmental_Sustainability_Challenges_Driven_by-Consumer_Choices_in_Fashion/README.md

-Here’s a suggested **README.md** structure for your paper on GitHub:

----

 # **Environmental Sustainability Challenges Driven by Consumer Choices in Fashion**
 📄 *A research study on the impact of consumer habits on environmental sustainability in the fashion industry.*